-In addition, the Government has recently announced a 100 billion euro plan for railway projects by 2040, with two main ambitions: modernizing and decarbonizing the rail network.
+In addition, the Government has announced in 2023 a EUR 100 billion plan for railway projects by 2040, with two main ambitions: modernizing and decarbonizing the rail network.

 29. What are the alternative reference interest rates which are being commonly used in your jurisdiction during the LIBOR transition period?